skip to Main Content

 The Catholic Encyclopedia on Christmas states that:

 About A.D.
-200, Clement of Alexandria (Stromata I.21) says that certain Egyptian theologians “over curiously” assign, not the year alone, but the day of Christ’s birth, placing it on 25 Pachon (20 May) in the twenty-eighth year of Augustus.”….. thought they did this believing that the ninth month, in which Christ was born, was the ninth of their own calendar.
+200, Clement of Alexandria in the Stromata says that certain Egyptian theologians “over curiously” assign, not the year alone, but the day of Christ’s birth, placing it on 25 Pachon (20 May) in the twenty-eighth year of Augustus.”….. though they did this believing that the ninth month, in which Christ was born, was the ninth of their own calendar.

-Clement himself believed that Christ was born on January 6th on the Alexandian Calendar:
+Clement believed that Christ was born on January 6th on the Alexandrian Calendar:

 Writing shortly after the assassination of Commodus on December 31, AD 192, Clement of Alexandria provides the earliest documented dates for the Nativity.
-One hundred ninety-four years, one month, and thirteen days, he says, had elapsed since then, which corresponds to a birth date of NOVEMBER 18TH or, if the forty-nine intercalary days MISSING FROM THE ALEXANDRIAN calendar are added, January 6TH.
-Moreover, “There are those who have determined not only the year of our Lord’s birth, but also the day” (Stromata, I.21), including dates in April and May, as well as another day in January. -Encyclopedia Romana, Sol Invictus
+One hundred ninety-four years, one month, and thirteen days, he says, had elapsed since then, which corresponds to a birth date of NOVEMBER 18TH or, if the forty-nine intercalary days MISSING FROM THE ALEXANDRIAN calendar are added, January 6TH -Encyclopedia Romana, Sol Invictus

-Clement of Alexandria gives us the date for the birth of Christ at least 75 years before Aurelian installed the games of Sol in 274 A.D.
-Clement also cites the March 25th date for the death of Christ and His conception or annunciation.
-The March 25th date is found in quiet a few early Church writings as well and closely related to why the Church settled on the December 25th date.
+Clement of Alexandria gives us the date for the birth of Christ at least 75 years before Aurelian inititated the games of Sol in 274 A.D.

 3. Hippolytus of Rome 200 A.D.

-Hippolytus also lists the death on March 25th and the birth on December 25th:
+Hippolytus also listed Jesus’ death on March 25th and His birth on December 25th:

 For the first advent of our Lord in the flesh, when he was born in Bethlehem, eight days before the kalends of January [December 25th], the 4th day of the week [Wednesday], while Augustus was in his forty-second year, [2 or 3BC] but from Adam five thousand and five hundred years.
 He suffered in the thirty third year, 8 days before the kalends of April [March 25th], the Day of Preparation, the fifteenth year of Tiberius Caesar [29 or 30 AD], while Rufus and Roubellion and Gaius Caesar, for the 4th time, and Gaius Cestius Saturninus were Consuls.

-Hippolytus, a younger contemporary of Clement, does state that the Nativity had occurred on December 25 (Commentary on Daniel, IV.23.3).
+Hippolytus, a younger contemporary of Clement, does state that the Nativity had occurred on December 25….
 Although the statement may be a later interpolation, he reiterates several decades later (in AD 235) that Jesus was born nine months after the anniversary of the creation of the world, which Hippolytus believed to have been on March 25 (Chronicon, 686ff).
 The Nativity then would be on December 25.-Encyclopedia Romana, Sol Invictus

 4. Julianus Africanus 221 A.D.

 But a North African Christian named Sextus Julius Africanus had a different idea.
-He contended that the Son of God became incarnate not at his birth but at his conception, so if Mary conceived him on March 25, he would have been born nine months later on December 25.[2]
+He contended that the Son of God became incarnate not at his birth but at his conception, so if Mary conceived him on March 25, he would have been born nine months later on December 25.- IBID

 5. The Constitutions of the Apostles 250 A.D.

-The December 25th date is listed once again before Aurelian in the Constitutions of the Holy Apostles dated to 250 A.D.
-The Constitutions list 25th of the ninth month as Jesus’ birth date on the Hebrew Calendar:
+Another early Christian writing, the Constitutions of the Apostles, cited the 25th of the ninth month as Jesus’ birth date on the Hebrew Calendar:

 Brethren, observe the festival days; and first of all the birthday which you are to celebrate on the twenty-fifth of the ninth month (Tebeth/December); after which let the Epiphany be to you the most honoured, in which the Lord made to you a display of His own Godhead, and let it take place on the sixth of the tenth month; Ante-Nicene Fathers, Vol VII: Constitutions of the Holy Apostles: Sec.
 III.—On Feast Days and Fast Days

-Note: The ninth month on the Hebrew Calendar, Tebeth, corresponds to our modern December.
+Note: The ninth month on the Hebrew Calendar, Tebeth, corresponds to our December.

 So why did the early Church base Jesus’ conception and birth on His death?
 The answer to this question is found in Ancient Judaism: